Proximity Sensor Types

 Magnetic Proximity sensor

-This types of proximity sensor works on the principle of the Hall effect.
+This type of proximity sensor works on the principle of the Hall effect.
 As shown in the figure, a potential voltage is applied across a hall element such as a hall element made of tin.
 So positive and negative charges start flowing.
-Now, when a magnet is brought in the vicinity of the hall element material, negative and positive charges get
+Now, when a magnet is brought into the vicinity of the hall element material, negative and positive charges get

 accumulated across the opposite ends of the plate.
 When we measure the voltage across it a tiny voltage in microvolts is obtained.
 This is usually amplified by an amplifier.
 When the object is taken closer a higher potential gets generated across the plates and when it exceeds the threshold output is set to high.
 There are various other technologies too used in magnetic proximity sensors such as variable reluctance, reed switches, GMR (Giant Magneto-Resistive effect) inductive